xadamec1/java_hw01_url/README.md

 All of these URLs are pointing to the same location and the list could be further extended.
 The goal of this assignment is to write a URL implementation which can correctly distinguish between equal and truly different URLs.

+### Few Rules
+For the purpose of this implementation, students are forbidden to use ```java.net.URL```, ```java.net.URI```, as well as any other classes or libraries which already implement the functionality defined by this assignment.
+If you are not sure whether it's ok to use some class, **it's always better to ask**.

 ### Canonical form of URL

 - Port is omitted if it is the default port for given protocol